Han Xu’s Return Adds Much-Needed Size to the New York Liberty

 This time around, she’ll get to call Brooklyn home full-time.
 “This refreshed my memories of how cool and how chic Brooklyn is.
 I love how, in the streets, a lot of people are doing performances.
 For example, the motorcycles.
 It’s so cool to see stuff like that.
 And to have the opportunity to play at the Barclays Center.
 Everything is so fancy, so new.”

 The Liberty are again on defense.
 This time, Han and Laney are navigating a pick-and-roll at the right elbow extended.
 A skip pass takes the action away from them, leading to a quick drive on the far side of the court.
 Kylee Shook is there to block the shot and quickly outlet the ball to Laney.
-As soon as Shook swatted the attempt, Han took off.
-Laney spotted her ahead of the pack and lobbed a perfect pass over the top.
+As soon as Shook swats the attempt, Han takes off.
+Laney spots her leaking out and lobbed a perfect pass over the top.
 Mid-stride, Han catches and finishes the lefty layup, ahead of the pack.

 Despite the near-complete roster turnover since Han last repped New York, there’s still a level of familiarity here.
 On media day, both Han and AD delivered sweet anecdotes about their past experiences together.
 “Starting in 2019, Hanny and I, we clicked,” AD told our Geoff Maggliocchetti.
 “It was flowing, we didn’t force anything.
 We started together, making sure the vets had their heat packs; we just embraced that role.
 Picking up here in 2022, we didn’t miss a beat.”